1995 Quebec referendum: 25 October 1995: Three addresses

 The same night, Prime Minister Jean Chrétien gave a televised address to the nation in English and French.
 Broadly similar in both languages, Chrétien promoted the virtues of Canadian federalism to Quebec, touched on the shared values of the country, warned that Parizeau would use the referendum result as a mandate to declare independence from Canada (while explicitly not stating the result would be accepted), and announced that Quebec would be recognized as a distinct society and that any future constitutional reform that impacted Quebec would be made with the province's consent.

 The "Yes" side was provided airtime for a rebuttal in English and French.
 Lucien Bouchard was given the task in both languages, with the "Yes" campaign stating that a federal politician should give the response.
 Bouchard's French address recounted the previous animosities of the constitutional debate, specifically targeting Chrétien's career and actions, including showing a newspaper headline from the aftermath of the 1982 Constitution that featured Trudeau and Chrétien laughing.
 Bouchard then focused on the details of the partnership aspect of the proposal.
 He used his English address to ask Canadians to understand the "Yes" side and to announce an intention to negotiate in good faith.

-The next day, Montreal radio station CKOI broadcast a prank call by radio announcer Pierre Brassard, impersonating Chrétien, to Queen Elizabeth II asking her to make a televised address imploring Quebecers to vote "no", in an apparent satirical reference to the Chirac and Clinton interventions and the TV addresses of the night before.
+The next day, Montreal radio station CKOI broadcast a prank call by radio announcer Pierre Brassard, impersonating Chrétien, to Elizabeth II, Queen of Canada, asking her to make a televised address championing national unity.
 The Queen appeared to reluctantly agree to the request and talked to Brassard for 17 minutes before her staff identified the hoax (after a delay due to a Chrétien aide wrongly speculating to Buckingham Palace staff that it could be a genuine call).